 The budget must also describe the expected or actual source of funding for resources essential for the project not included in the request to the Academy.

 It is essential to understand that enough detail must be provided to allow members of the DEI Committee to evaluate the appropriateness of each element of the budget.
 The Committee may delete items from the request that it feels are not justified as long as it believes the project would not be unduly impaired; such a conclusion usually results in the application’s rejection.
 Consequently, it is essential that each item be explained and justified for the request to receive full funding.

+The budget may not include funds to support administrative or overhead/indirect costs.

 Copies of APPROVED AND SIGNED INSTITUTIONAL REVIEW BOARD FORMS if the proposed project would involve collection of human data for presentation/publication, a statement of institutional exemption from such a review signed by the appropriate official, or a written explanation of the process by which IRB approval will be obtained.
 Applications that require IRB approval but are submitted without a plan for IRB approval will not be reviewed.
 Funds will not be dispersed to grant recipients until IRB approval documentation is provided.
 In situations where a review board does not exist within the applicant organization, consult the chair of the DEI Committee for directions and assistance.
 It is the responsibility of the applicant to at all times follow the appropriate ethical, legal, and procedural guidelines mandated by the institution, government, and professional societies.